allan-walpy/my-dev-guide/code_conventions.md

 through the code file;

 1. private fields and constants; *in a region*;
-2. public constants;
+1. public constants
-3. public static read-only fields;
+1. public static read-only fields;
-4. factory methods;
+1. factory methods;
-5. constructors and the finalizer;
+1. constructors and the finalizer;
-6. events;
+1. events;
-7. public properties;
+1. public properties;
-8. other methods and private properties in calling order;
+1. other methods and private properties in calling order;

 > declare local functions at the bottom of their containing method bodies after
 > all executable code;